 Realtors can tell you what communities are like but discuss them with friends, family, and anyone else who will give opinions and share inside dirt, especially if they know the area.
 Once you narrow down your search, knock on homeowners’ doors in communities you favor for the lowdown.
 Accept opinions at face value before ruling anything out.

 Just Your Style

 What’s fun about moving somewhere new is exploring and discovering how you fit into the community, so decide beforehand what characteristics work with your personality and lifestyle.
 Do you like peace and quiet or loud and lively?
 Rural, suburban, urban?
-Do you want points of interest like stores in driving or walking distance?
-Assess how much maintenance your new home requires and what things you cannot tolerate like planes flying overhead or noisy motorcycles revving at 4am.
+Do you want points of interest like stores within driving or walking distance?
+Assess how much maintenance your new home requires and what things you cannot tolerate like planes flying overhead or noisy motorcycles revving at 4 am.
 Remember that you may need to compromise on some items and reject others.

 The not-so-fun part is paying for the wonderful assets you discover.
-Check your finances to see if you can afford the home and expenses like taxes, utilities, furniture, moving services, etc. Will it be a wise investment or money pit?
+Check your finances to see if you can afford the home and expenses like taxes, utilities, furniture, moving services, etc. Will it be a wise investment or a money pit?

 What’s Your Commute?

 Evaluating your work commute is important.
 Spending too much time on the road detracts from enjoying your neighborhood and takes a toll on your car, so check for readily available public transportation.

 Having enough community activities makes it friendlier.
 Visiting local parks shows what towns are like, because if conditions are dirty, in disrepair, and populated with unsavory characters instead of reputable citizens that raises red flags.